pdnguyen1707/Austin-Airbnb-EDA/README.md

 There are many questions can be asked from data, the 3 following questions would be essential for every host when it comes to their first time listing:

-a.
-How are prices are changed seasonally in Austin?
+- How are prices are changed seasonally in Austin?
-b.
-What are the most common amenities that local hosts offer?
+- What are the most common amenities that local hosts offer?
-c.
-What types of property more likely yield profit to the rental investors?
+- What types of property more likely yield profit to the rental investors?

 3. File Descriptions
 This repo contains: